toji/webxr-scene-optimization/README.md

 ## Improving load times

 At this point I think I'm going to stop optimizing for rendering, because we're doing OK on that front.
 The Oculus Go I've been testing with primarily is still a bit jumpy depending on the angle you look at the island from, but it's a tolerable experience now, as opposed to being completely unusable when we started.
-And when you bump up to more powerful hardware like the Oculus Quest it feels really good!
+And when you bump up to more powerful hardware like the Oculus Quest it feels pretty good!

 However, we're still dealing with long load times for the page, which is mostly due to our fairly large (for the web) assets.
 If we're exporting to a separate .gltf/bin/textures we can see the breakdown looks something like this: